dmarx/bench-warmers/personal_archive_prompt.md

 labels: shitpost

+## Identifying content worth developing further

-score content against queries like "publishable content", "novel idea", etc.
+* score content against queries like "publishable content", "novel idea", etc.

+## Identifying content to filter from a public release

+* personal information
   * what can we infer about the author? what does this existence of this interaction imply about the author? infer as much about the author as you can, including high-confidence facts and low-confidence bias-associated inferences.
+* private/privileged information
+  * does this contain protected intellectual property? - e.g. a prompt to summarize a large body of text
+  * is this "private"? - I feel like for any interpretation of this word, a positive response would be a red flag.
+* "safety"
+  * is this sensitive content? - again, feel like this is a reasonable catch-all flag
+  * is this something anyone might find offensive?
+  * could this be considered an "infohazard"?
+My usage of "infohazard" here is inclusive of e.g. publishing a copy of the "hacker's handbook"